 - Without the appropriate visa, you may not be permitted to enter the country.

 - A multiple-entry student visa will simplify the process of traveling in and out of Israel during your studies.

 - Your passport must be valid for the full period of the visa.

-The embassy or consulate staff can clarify and formalize your citizenship status, give information about deferment from military service, issue appropriate travel documents, and advise you as to the appropriate visa for your stay in Israel.
+If you are an Israeli citizen, were born in Israel, or have at least one Israeli parent, please contact your local Israeli embassy or consulate before leaving for Israel.
+The embassy or consulate staff can clarify and formalize your citizenship status, provide information about deferment of military service, issue appropriate travel documents, and advise you as to the appropriate visa for your stay in Israel.
 If you are an Israeli citizen who is eligible for military service, you must obtain an official letter of deferment for at least six months in order to study at HebrewU.
 It is critical that you address these matters before you arrive in Israel.
-Otherwise, the government may require you to stay in Israel until resolution, during which you may incur extra costs and face additional legal requirements.
+Otherwise, the government may require you to stay in Israel until resolution, during which time you may incur extra costs and face additional legal requirements.

 Apply to RIS

 Hebrew University’s Rothberg International School offers you a challenging and rewarding academic environment to help you achieve your goals.
 Our tailored, flexible programs offer short- and long-term study opportunities.